Colouring negative exact-distance graphs of signed graphs: Introduction

 \begin{theorem}[Alon and Marshall \cite{AlonMarshall}] Given an integer $k$, there exists a signed (simple) graph on $k2^{k-1}$ vertices which admits a sign-preserving homomorphism from any signed graph whose underlying graph admits an acyclic $k$-colouring\footnote{An \emph{acyclic $k$-colouring} of a graph $G$ is a proper $k$-colouring of its vertices in which every cycle receives at least three colours.}. \end{theorem}

 Since Borodin showed that every planar graph admits an acyclic 5-colouring \cite{borodin}, it follows that there is a signed (simple) graph on 80 vertices to which every signed planar graphs admits a sign-preserving homomorphism.
-We then obtain the following.
+Since in a sign-preserving homomorphism any two vertices of distance two which are joined by a negative path cannot map to the same vertex.
+Taking each vertex of the target graph as a colour, we then obtain the following.

 \begin{corollary} For every planar signed graph $\hat{G}$ we have $\chi(\stexact{G}{-2})\leq 80.$ \end{corollary}

 Kierstead and Yang \cite{KY} gave a short proof that $\col_2(G)$ is an upper bound for the acyclic chromatic number of $G$.
 Thus we also have the following. \begin{corollary} For every signed graph $\hat{G}$ we have $\chi(\stexact{G}{-2})\le \col_{2}(G)\cdot2^{\col_2(G)-1}$. \end{corollary}